 By Carolina Mandl and Marcela Ayres

-(Reporting by Carolina Mandl in Sao Paulo and Marcela Ayres in Brasilia Editing by Matthew Lewis)
+It was not immediately clear which other companies would be in line for potential bailouts.
+(Reporting by Carolina Mandl in Sao Paulo and Marcela Ayres in Brasilia Editing by Paul Simao)